amanmagar/Database-Systens/Readme.md

 UPDATE INTO tablename SET (UpdData) where Col = value

 ## To delete the data from the database
 DELETE FROM tablename where col = value;

+## To add new column to the alreadu working database
+ALTER TABLE tablename colname data type